rymanacevedo/rymanacevedo/README.md

-# Ryan Acevedo - Full Stack Developer with a Passion for Cybersecurity & AI
+# Ryan Acevedo
+## Full Stack Developer with a Passion for Cybersecurity & AI

 Hello!
 I'm Ryan Acevedo.
 Thanks for visiting my GitHub profile.
-With a keen interest in cutting-edge technologies like AI and cybersecurity, and having had the privilege to be involved in projects of national significance, my journey in tech has been deeply rewarding.
+With a keen interest in cutting-edge technologies in AI and cybersecurity, and having had the privilege to be involved in projects of national significance, my journey in tech has been deeply rewarding.

 ## 🚀 Skills and Experience